Skip to main content

 The Wake Forest MBA program’s lockstep curriculum emphasizes broad-based leadership and management skills that are both strategic and global, while integrating the spectrum of functional areas to deepen your knowledge across disciplines, including finance, operations, marketing, entrepreneurship, and information technology.
 To add to your skill set, you can choose electives to hone your interests and further define your career path.

-Elective courses provide students opportunities to complement their well-rounded business acumen with additional depth, breadth, and application in subject areas of interest.
-These courses can round out a student’s skills, cultivate new areas of expertise, facilitate career advancement, and support efforts to pivot to a new role, company, or industry.
+Elective courses provide you with opportunities to complement your well-rounded business acumen with additional depth, breadth, and application in subject areas of interest.
+These courses can round out your skills, cultivate new areas of expertise, facilitate career advancement, and support efforts to pivot to a new role, company, or industry.

 Optional concentrations are available in Business Analytics, Strategy and Leadership, Finance, Project Management, and Digital Marketing.
-Students may also choose to earn a general MBA by selecting a combination of elective courses best aligned with their interests and goals.
-Students have the flexibility to take elective courses offered in in-person, hybrid, and online formats.
+You may also choose to earn a general MBA by selecting a combination of elective courses best aligned with their interests and goals, and you have the flexibility to take elective courses offered through in-person, hybrid, and online formats.

 Program Overview